 Navigating Climate Change: The Role of Global Cooperation and Leadership

-Global cooperation to address climate change seems to ebb and flow depending on the leadership in major nations and corporations, and an evolving geopolitical landscape.
+Global cooperation to address climate change sees to ebb and flow depending on the leadership in major nations and corporations, and an evolving geopolitical landscape.

 COP28 grabbed the world’s attention with breakthroughs that could offset news announcements and power moves by the fossil fuel industry.
 Noteworthy commitments such as the UAE’s $30B climate fund, and King Charles’ recognition of innovative financial approaches, set the stage for progress.
 The U.S., Canada and Kenya were among 63 countries to join a pledge to cut cooling-related emissions.